 As an October PBS Frontline show demonstrates, some citizens of Afghanistan have applauded the Taliban’s return as the darkness of lost liberty eliminates the hope of many Afghans, primarily women.
 Women rights, at best, will be limited to those recognized by the Taliban under Sharia law.
 Terrorists from the Haqqani Network are in charge of security in Afghanistan and will compete for control of the country with the remaining forces from Al-Qaeda, ISIS, Afghan Shias (Hazaras) and remnants of the Northern Alliance.
 For Afghanistan, the descent into misery is only beginning.

 U.S. partisans especially those on the far left and far right and critics of U.S. foreign policy will blame this situation on the U.S. However, reality should eventually intrude on rhetorical posturing.
 The current outcome is due to the design of the ISI, the fighting of the Taliban and the sacrifices their efforts inflicted on the Pakistanis, Afghans, Americans and NATO.
 The U.S. expended a generation of blood and treasure to avoid this outcome.
 Those who tell a different tale ignore the sacrifices and perpetuate a myth.

 The leaders of Pakistan’s ISI may be laughing at the Europeans and the U.S. as they once again bail out a disaster midwifed by the ISI.
-Perhaps the U.S. should, at long last, hold Pakistan accountable for their duplicity.
+Perhaps the U.S. should, at long last, hold Pakistan accountable.
 Adding the country to the list of state sponsors of terrorism would be an affirmative step in this direction.